-C.3.4 Additional proficiency testing requirements
+C.3.4 Additional requirements for proficiency testing

 C.3.4.1 Initial Accreditation: Proficiency testing for the 17PIV tests will require proof of the laboratory's ability to handle the PIV Card Application and PIV Middleware (NIST SP 800-85A) test tools, provided by NIST/ITL or NVLAP.
-The laboratory shall demonstrate that all appropriate personnel are familiar with the tools, can configure the tools, running the conformance tests, verifying the results and generating the report.
+The laboratory shall demonstrate that all appropriate personnel are familiar withthe tools, can configure the tools, can run the conformance tests, can verify the results, and can generate the report.